-The descriptive analysis indicated that "good governance", "technical feasibility", "commitment of the public and private partners", and "appropriate risk allocation" were the top-ranked factors.
-The qualitative findings support the criticality of these factors, as participants stated:
+The descriptive analysis indicated that "Good governance", "Technical feasibility", "Commitment of the public and private partners" and "Appropriate risk allocation" were the top-ranked factors.
+The qualitative findings support the criticality of these factors, as stated by the following interviewees:

-"On the Mumbai airport PPP (India), the shareholders each had a representative on the board to represent their own interests.
-All parties ensured that the controlling shareholders do not do everything in relation to budget, declaring dividends and remunerations of top executives, et cetera.
-Similarly, no segregation of duties, Chairman and CEO being different ...
+- P5: On the Mumbai airport PPPs (India), the shareholders each had a representative on the board to represent their own interests.
+All parties ensured that the controlling shareholders did not do everything in relation to the budget, declaring dividends and remunerations of top executives, et cetera.
+Similarly, no segregation of duties, Chairman and CEO were different...
 Risks were also represented by the shareholding percentage, but also in terms of the technical skills brought on board so one will then get remunerated when you share the risk.
-For example, the airports company had to operate the airport and therefore provided the operating guarantee to ensure that all goes smoothly, but the concession in terms of the three parties reimbursed the company because it was understood that the guarantee sets for all parties, although is taken by one party" (P5).

-The governance issue was further supported by Interviewee P4 who stated: "Good government must retain some of the risks, those that they are able to manage.
-For example, political will, political stability, government needs to take that role to ensure that the environment is politically stable to give confidence to the private sector.
-Some risks are best managed by the private sector, which is probably the design, construction and operation".

-Interviewee P2 further lends support and noted: "On the Chingola-Solwezi PPP road project (in Zambia), the concessionaire was asked to refurbish the road and consider refunding the portion that the government had done the residual value, and then the concession would develop the remaining section and add to the stretch maybe one or two more tolling gates to recoup the financing".
+For example, the airports company had to operate the airport and therefore provided the operating guarantee to ensure that all went smoothly, but the concession in terms of the three parties reimbursed the company because it was understood that the guarantee was set for all parties, although is taken by one party. - P4: Good government must retain some of the risks, those that they can manage.
+For example, political will, and political stability, the government needs to take that role to ensure that the environment is politically stable to give confidence to the private sector.
+Some risks are best managed by the private sector, which is probably the design, construction and operation. - P2: On the Chingola-Solwezi PPPs road project (in Zambia), the concessionaire was asked to refurbish the road and consider refunding the portion that the government had done the residual value and then the concession would develop the remaining section and add to the stretch maybe one or two more tolling gates to recoup the financing.

 In addition, the technical feasibility of the project was considered crucial.
-According to the interviewees, "In developing countries, there are certain technical gaps in terms of design, construction and operation from technical aspects" (P4); "You need to know the terrain where you are working, get acquainted with what is on the ground, constraints of the site, availability of labour, type of equipment to bring in, what materials they have that you might not need to import to the site, to minimise the problems and consider alternatives" (P3).
+According to the interviewees:

+- P3: In developing countries, there are certain technical gaps in terms of design, construction and operation from technical aspects. - P4: You need to know the terrain where you are working, get acquainted with what is on the ground, constraints of the site, availability of labour, type of equipment to bring in, what materials they have that you might not need to import to the site, to minimise the problems and consider alternatives.

 Therefore, these potential technical risks must be considered in the risk-sharing discourse between parties in a PPP arrangement.

-Further, technological risks were found to be note-worthy in innovative transportation solutions and may require specialised procurement and contractual arrangements (González-Medrano & Martín, 2021).
+Further, technological risks were found to be note-worthy in innovative transportation solutions and may require specialised procurement and contractual arrangements (González-Medrano and Martín, 2021).
 Likewise, traffic revenue risks due to the unpredictability of traffic flow in developing countries were highlighted as a concern in the qualitative arm of the study: